 On a point-earning quest

-Most of you don’t know this, but I work full time in the Communication field, spend almost 3 hours per day commuting, and work on my blog and point-earning activities in between.
-On weekends I try to update my blog and follow through on my “things to do” list, most of which revolves around earnings points.
+Most of you don’t know this, but I work full-time in the Communication field, spend almost three hours per day commuting, and work on my blog and point-earning activities in between.
+On weekends, I try to update my blog and follow through on my “things to do” list, most of which revolves around earning points.

 On Sunday I managed to get my point-earning errands done at last.
 I headed to a local office supply store and purchased a bunch of gift cards using my Chase Ink Bold: A $25 Starbucks card to hold me over until the end of the month, a $200 Visa gift card for my brother so he earns more than the standard 1 point per $1 on his spending, and a $50 Marshalls gift card.